 Angkor Wat Archaeological Park, with its stunning temple ruins dating back between the 9th and 15th centuries, is considered a bucket list travel destination for travelers all over the globe.

-It’s #1 on TripAdvisor’s 2015 Travelers’ Choice list for the top landmark in the world to visit.
+It’s routinely a top site anywhere in the world to visit.
 The 400 square kilometer temple complex became a UNESCO World Heritage site in 1992.
 It has gone from attracting just thousands of visitors each year to welcoming millions of sightseers!

 Chances are you’ve traveled a long way to see the temple complex!
 So, here are tips to help you ace an Angkor Wat visit.